 It’s so easy to over complicate the process of hitting a baseball.
 How to be a better baseball hitter starts with seeing the baseball.
 Here are 4 tips to help you see the baseball and hit it better.

-We take hundreds of swings off of a batting tee.
+We take hundreds of swings off a batting tee.
 We analyze how our back elbow is driving down through the baseball.
 We examine our stride length and make sure our bat path is perfect.

 Here are a few tips, things that I believe have helped me to see the baseball better:

-- Mental focus.
-Seeing the ball is about having good fundamentals, but you can’t get too focused on the fundamentals that you forget to focus and compete.
+Focus.
+Seeing the ball is about having good fundamentals… BUT… and this is a big one… you can’t get too focused on the fundamentals that you forget to focus and compete.